My Fair Princess: Season 1 (1998)

 After briefly on the run, the friends decide to return to the Forbidden City.
 Despite his original intention to behead them all, Qianlong Emperor is heartbroken to learn that the three girls were tortured in prison.
 He forgives all of them, beheads Liang Tinggui, and accepts both Ziwei and Xiaoyanzi as his daughters.
 He also orders the empress to be punished but relents after Ziwei pleads mercy on her behalf.

 The last obstacle, the marriage proposal between Saiya and Erkang, is solved when Ertai courts Saiya and successfully wins her heart.
 The story concludes with a ceremony, during which Ziwei is proclaimed "Princess Mingzhu" ("Princess Bright Pearl"), and Qianlong Emperor announcing the engagements between Xiaoyanzi and Yongqi, Ziwei and Erkang, and Ertai and Saiya.
-He also officially abolishes the princess title of Xiaoyanzi, giving a lesser title "Lady Huanzhu" instead.
+He also officially abolishes the princess title of Xiaoyanzi, giving a lesser title "Lady Huanzhu" instead, with an alternative literally meaning "the princess who returns the pearl".